Pelham Art Festival is proud to be celebrating our 35th Anniversary in 2021

 The Pelham Art Festival Committee was formally established in conjunction with the first large arena show in 1987.
 Despite little “glitches” that cropped up from time to time, the learning opportunities provided by each successive year led to ongoing growth.
 None of the people involved in the show would have imagined that this annual festival would continue to grow for more than three decades and counting!
 The seed of an idea planted around a backyard swimming pool has continued to grow with vigour.

-Artists continue to be important to the annual Festival.
-Two artists, Beverly Sneath and Anne Reimer have participated in every show for the past 33 years!
-In 2019, given the extra space now available, 81 talented artists rent booths to sell their original fine art.
+Artists continue to be important to the annual juried festival.
+Two artists, Beverly Sneath and Anne Reimer, have participated in every show for the past 33 years!
+In 2019, given the extra space now available, 81 talented artists and artisans rent booths to sell their original fine art.
 Every year artists who are new to the Festival are juried to join artists who have previously exhibited in this show.
 As a result, a revolving cross section of talented work is on display for art lovers to admire and to purchase.